NVIDIA/tensorflow/README.md

 ## Requirements
 * Ubuntu 16.04 or later (64-bit)
-* GPU support requires a CUDA®-enabled card
+* GPU support requires a CUDA&reg;-enabled card
 * For NVIDIA GPUs, the r450 driver must be installed

 For wheel installation: